 Disclosure: This post may contain affiliate links which means I receive a commission if you make a purchase through clicking my link.
 It has no cost to you.
 Please read my disclosure for more information.

 This juicy and tender steak recipe will be your new go-to recipe for a fail-proof steak dish.
 Learning how to cook meat, especially leaner cuts is difficult to do if you’re not a seasoned cook or chef.
-If you’re noticing you’re unable to get that restaurant quality steak recipe down, I’d suggest investing in a sous vide cooker for the perfectly tender steak each and every time.
+If you’re noticing you’re unable to get that restaurant-quality steak recipe down, I’d suggest investing in a sous vide cooker for the perfect steak each and every time.
 When I choose to consume steak, it’s typically a strip steak, ribeye, or tenderloin (filet mignon).

 While I much prefer someone else to cook meat to avoid interior smells, the downfall of eating any meat product at a steakhouse or a restaurant is that you cannot guarantee it’s organic, grass-fed, or grass-finished.
 In this post, you’ll learn how to cook the perfect steak just like the steakhouse does.o